This resource is designed to help with the preparation for the exam as a „Certified Kubernetes Administrator“ (CKA).

 - Interactive Cheat Sheet: PODs of Minerva (does not work on Chrome, but seems to work on Microsoft Edge)

-The following Kubernetes labs are loosely following the LSF458 curriculum (work in progress)
+The following Kubernetes labs are available:

 - Overview (this blog post)